Skip to content

 Frequently Asked Questions

-Updates often get stuck at 0% due to a corrupted update cache or a slow internet connection.
+Updates often get stuck at 0% due to a corrupted update cache (temporary storage for update files) or a slow internet connection.
 The system struggles to download the initial files.
 Resetting the SoftwareDistribution folder and restarting the update service usually clears this block and allows the download to proceed normally.

 Yes, third-party antivirus software can sometimes block Windows Update processes.
 These programs may mistake update files for threats.
 If you experience repeated failures, try temporarily disabling your antivirus software to see if the update completes successfully.
 Remember to turn it back on immediately after.